UltraMessaging/rtlim/README.md

 If you are within the allowed rate, the "take" function returns right away.
-If you are exceeding the rate limit and blocking mode is selected, the "take" function busy loops for enough time to bring you into compliance.
+If you are exceeding the rate limit and blocking mode is selected, the "take" function delays for enough time to bring you into compliance.
 When the "take" function returns, you may perform the operation.